 Jessica Evans, LCSW, LCAS, Transforming Touch ® Level 1 Practitioner

-Welcome!
-I am Jessica, a native from North Carolina, a nerd of psychology and the human experience, and an expert in addictions, trauma, and mood disorders.
-I have worked in the field of mental health since 2014, working in psychiatric hospitals, addiction treatment centers, with eating disorders, and severe mental illnesses.
+I am Jessica, a native of North Carolina, a nerd of psychology and the human experience, and an expert in addictions, trauma, and mood disorders.
+I have been in the field for the past 11 years, working in psychiatric hospitals, addiction treatment centers, with eating disorders, and severe mental illnesses.
 I obtained my Bachelor’s in Psychology from UNC-Chapel Hill and my Master of Social Work from Florida Atlantic University.
-I am a Licensed Clinical Social Worker as well as a Licensed Clinical Addiction Specialist.
-I believe in active, direct work after creation of trust and safety so that my clients do not feel stuck for months.
+I am a Licensed Clinical Social Worker and a Licensed Clinical Addiction Specialist.
+I facilitate active, deep work after the creation of trust and safety so that my clients do not feel stuck for months.

 ADDICTIONS

 I have worked with individuals and their loved ones struggling with various types of addictions for many years.
-I view addiction as not only a medical disease but also an attachment disorder in which individuals have found a highly effective but maladaptive way to cope with life that has resulted in changes to their brain.
-I also support those struggling with out of control and compulsive sexual behavior.
-I work with clients directly struggling and their spouses, partners, and families.
-Additionally, I support clients struggling with ways of self-soothing that may not specifically qualify as an addiction but interfere with their life.
-Many of my clients identify with the program of Adult Children of Alcoholic and Dysfunctional Families and struggle with codependency.
+I view addiction as not only a medical disease but also an attachment disorder.
+This means individuals have found a highly effective but maladaptive way to cope with life, which has resulted in changes to their brain.
+I also support those struggling with out-of-control and compulsive sexual behavior.
+I work with clients who are directly struggling, as well as their spouses, partners, and families.
+Additionally, I support clients who engage in ways of self-soothing that may not specifically qualify as an addiction but still interfere with their lives.
+Many of my clients identify with the program of Adult Children of Alcoholics and Dysfunctional Families and struggle with codependency.

 TRAUMA